piovesanaedoardo/Estimating_Pi_2022_2023/README.md

 # Estimating Pi Using Probability Methods

 ## Project Overview
-This project demonstrates an innovative approach to estimating the value of Pi (π) using probability techniques.
-It involves a detailed Python implementation showcasing statistical methods and computational algorithms to approximate Pi.
+This project demonstrates an approach to estimating the value of Pi (π) using probability techniques.
+It involves a Python implementation showcasing statistical methods and computational algorithms to approximate Pi.

 ## Features
 - **Theory and Implementation**: Explanation of the mathematical concepts and their implementation in Python.